 - 1/4 cup ice water

-- In a large mixing bowl, combine the salt and flour.
+- In a large mixing bowl, combine the flour, salt, and sugar.
 Then add in the cold butter that has been cubed.
 Use your fingers or a pastry cutter to work the butter into the flour.
 You can also use a food processor for this part.

 - Once the butter in your dough is in small pieces, you can star to add in your ice cold water.
 After you’ve poured in all the water, form the dough into a ball then wrap it in plastic wrap and flatten it out into a disk.
 Refrigerate for half an hour until the dough is firm.